Uniswap/docs/docs/V3/reference/interfaces/IUniswapV3PoolDeployer.md

   ) external returns (address factory, address token0, address token1, uint24 fee, int24 tickSpacing)
 ```
+Get the parameters to be used in constructing the pool, set transiently during pool creation.

 Called by the pool constructor to fetch the parameters of the pool
 Returns factory The factory address
 Returns token0 The first token of the pool by address sort order